miroslavzeman/openai/README.md

 # OpenAI CLI

-Have you ever wanted to use OpenAI's ChatGPT from the command line?
-Well now you can!
+Leverage the power of OpenAI's ChatGPT API directly from the CLI and have a smart assistant in your favourite terminal or IDE! 🚀

 ## Installation